About the List

 You can find the 5-Saguaro list by clicking here.
 Not surprisingly, they’re not the cheapest.
 With very few exceptions, exceptional quality is exceptionally expensive.
 Such is life.

 We have enjoyed dining at many on this list more than once.
-And we have included just a few that we want to visit and review because they are so highly recommended by friends we known to have discriminating tastes.
+And we have included just a few that we want to visit and review because they are so highly recommended by friends we know to have discriminating tastes.

 If you go to one of these establishments, we have every reason to believe that you will have the same delightful experience that we, along with our friends and family, enjoyed.
 But your experience could be different based on many factors we cannot control.